Hanoverian horse

-A Hanoverian (German: Hannoveraner) is a Warmblood horse breed originating in Germany, which is often seen in the Olympic Games and other competitive English riding styles, and has won gold medals in all three equestrian Olympic competitions.
-It is one of the oldest, most numerous, and most successful of the Warmblood breeds.
-Originally a cavalry horse, infusions of more Thoroughbred blood lightened it to make it more agile and useful for competition.
-The Hanoverian is known for a good temperament, athleticism, beauty, and grace.

-Breed history
+The Hanoverian or Hannoveraner is a German breed or stud-book of warmblood sport horse.
+As with other German warmblood breeds, eligibility for registration depends on performance rather than ancestry.

+History

 In 1735, George II, the King of England and Elector of Hanover, founded the State Stud at Celle.
 He purchased stallions suitable for all-purpose work in agriculture and in harness, as well as for breeding cavalry mounts.
 The local mares were refined with Holsteiner, Thoroughbred and Cleveland Bay, Neapolitan, Andalusian, Prussian, and Mecklenburg stock.
 By the end of the 18th century, the Hanoverian had become a high-class coach horse.

 In 1844, a law was passed that allowed only stallions approved by a commission to be used for the purpose of breeding.
 In 1867, breeders started a society aimed at producing a coach and military horse, with the first stud book being published in 1888.
 The Hanoverian became one of the most popular breeds in Europe for coach and army work.

 When the demand for Hanoverians declined following World War I, the aim for breeding became a horse that could be used for farm work, but still had the blood and gaits to be used as a riding and carriage horse.
 After World War II, there was a growing demand for sport horses, as well as general riding horses, and the breeding yet again was adapted.
 Thoroughbreds were used to refine the breed; occasionally an Anglo-Arabian or Trakehner stallion was used.
-The key to the success of the Hanoverian has been the rigorous selection of breeding stock, a large breed population, and breeders' willingness to adapt to changes in demand.

-Today, the Hanoverian breeders' association offers many incentives to breed the best, including the famous auctions at Verden, and extensive grading opportunities for stallions, mares and young horses.
-In addition, few breeds have such well-kept records, allowing breeders to trace bloodlines over many generations, improving their chances to find the best stallion–mare match.
-The current aim of breeders today is to create a noble, versatile warmblood with light, elastic, and ground-covering gaits.
-Outside blood is brought in to improve the breed from Thoroughbred, Arab, and approved European Warmblood registered breeding stock based on pedigree, competitive performance and inspection by the Hanoverian Society’s judges.
-The strict selection ensures that Hanoverians are athletic and good jumpers, for show jumping and eventing, and have the gaits for dressage.